pitt-cdm/2019spring/plans/lesson-27.md

 ## 3. Studio!

-Do whatever you need to do to get yourselves to a **finished, playable product by midnight tonight.** Note that this may mean finally sacrificing some stretch goal you'd previously set for yourselves, so as not to overpromise and underdeliver in the game itself.
+Do whatever you need to do to get yourselves to a **finished, playable product by midnight tonight.**

+Note that this may mean finally sacrificing some stretch goal you'd previously set for yourselves, so as not to overpromise and underdeliver in the game itself.
+You can always comment out what you can't include, so those paths are recoverable if you want to come back to them later.

+And please don't forget to update your title passage and credit passage!

+# Homework for next time

+* Turn in the same components as for previous Twine deadlines, but updated:
+  - an html file exported from Twine using **Publish to File**
+  - a screenshot of the story map
+  - any other files we'd need to import and view your Twine: images, css to import, etc
+  - an updated title slide and/or README.md introducing the game
+  - any necessary credits (as part of the Twine, linked from your title passage)

+* Push all this to your repository (whether GitHub or Box)